 Despite the inarguable importance and usefulness of probation, most people do not know exactly what it is or how it is obtained.
 If you have found yourself in the same situation of needing answers about probation but not knowing where to get them, Naegle Law Firm can help you.
 Our Mesa criminal defense attorneys offer free case evaluations to prospective clients and may be able to assist you in understanding and getting probation.
-For answers to some basic questions regarding probation, please review this handy Probation FAQ provided below.

 - What is probation?

 After someone has been convicted of a misdemeanor or felony, the court will need to decide on punishment, including incarceration.
 Under special conditions, the judge may decide to use probation in lieu of any jail time, allowing the convicted to stay within their home and community so long as they meet certain requirements – i.e. break no additional laws.